-IN USE AND LISTENING SESSIONS Our first audio experience of the Halcro Eclipse Stereo during testing was by way of an initial warm-up using music from a band with which we have a love/hate relationship: GoGo Penguin.
+IN USE AND LISTENING SESSIONS

+My first audio experience of the Halcro Eclipse Stereo during testing was by way of an initial warm-up using music from a band with which I have a love/hate relationship: GoGo Penguin.
 Delivering amazing sound for what is essentially just a trio (percussion, bass and keys), the band's music has been described as a form of jazz for the modern age - but then again, is it?
-We love the sound but hate not being able to define exactly why it's so mesmerizingly great and find the group hard to recommend to others because their music is so polarising.
-What we can say with certainty is that it really helps if you are listening to their music through an amplifier with the high performance of the Eclipse Stereo.
+I love the sound but hate not being able to define exactly why it's so mesmerizingly great and find the group hard to recommend to others because their music is so polarising.

+What I can say with certainty is that it really helps if you are listening to their music through an amplifier with the high performance of the Eclipse Stereo.
 For example, the double-bass on Raven (from the album 'A Humdrum Star') is not only beautifully captured in terms of sounding just like a double-bass should, but it's also just a lovely bass line - so inventive that you really can't foretell the next note, as you can with performances by many lesser bassists.
 In delivering this line so well, Nick Blacka provides a unique counterpoint to Chris Illingworth's gloriously grand pianism, even though you can sometimes foretell what note Illingworth is going to play next because he plays so many that are the same!
-The complexity of the sound is jaw-dropping, and the scattergun drumming of Rob Turner (who's since been replaced by Jon Scott) is epic and beautifully delivered by the Halcro Eclipse.
-On Bardo, the following track, you'll hear Blacka's double-bass sounding like nothing you've ever heard before, as he delivers miraculous high-frequency overtones that make a mockery of the MIKE KIRKHAM (LEFT) IS A SELF-PROFESSED OBSESSIVE COLLECTOR AND LISTENER OF MUSIC, WITH HIS CD AND RECORD COLLECTION SPANNING TWO ROOMS instrument's normally accepted frequency range.
-The Eclipse Stereo delivers the entire gamut perfectly - the delivery is sonically contiguous, despite the rarity of the nature of the sound.
-When the drum kit comes in, at about 1:30, the accuracy with which the amplifier delivers the kick drum sound in exact syncopation with the high-hat strikes, all while keeping each in its own sonic envelope, and with no unwanted overhang, is an object lesson in the importance of state-of-theart amplification in an audio reproduction chain.
-The Halcro Eclipse also maintained the 'airiness' of the acoustic as a constant throughout - a subtlety that eludes lesser amplifiers.
+The complexity of the sound is jawdropping, and the scattergun drumming of Rob Turner (who's since been replaced by Jon Scott) is epic and beautifully delivered by the Halcro.